Platform · AI Funnel

 Customer ships, Cloud Connect validates.

-One TOML graph plus the model and a COCO dataset.
-Cloud Connect retrains the unified triage detector across all customer funnels, enforces NPU-only operations, quantizes against the target NPU, and gates the result on reference hardware.
+One TOML graph, one model, one labelled dataset.
+Cloud Connect — the managed cloud service that bridges the fleet to MOS4 micro services — retrains the unified triage detector across customer funnels.
+It enforces NPU-only operations, optimizes for low-precision inference on the target NPU, and gates on reference hardware.
 Output is a signed deployment bundle.
-The registry is Munic-hosted or customer-hosted.
+The model registry is Munic-hosted or customer-hosted.

 flowchart LR